UBC-MDS/Ranimalsgonewild/README.md

 Enter one or more numbers, or an empty line to skip updates:
 ```

-If you encounter an error message saying: “Error in load.image(filename)
+If you encounter an error message saying: "Error in load.image(filename)
-: could not find function ‘load.image’”, please make sure to run the
+: could not find function 'load.image'", please make sure to run the
 following line to proceed:

 ``` r